KSP-KOS/KOS/doc/source/structures/collections/iterator.rst

 :attr:`VALUE` become usable as the first thing in the collection.

 If you want to restart an iteration you must call the ``:ITERATOR`` suffix of the collection again to obtain a new iterator.
+Older versions of kOS had a ``:RESET`` suffix but it was removed as it could not be supported on all types.

 Members
 -------